stites/stites.io/_posts/2015-10-09-why-causal-states.md

 different state's bucket, and if we can't find a state to put it in - still - we'll move it to an entirely new state!

-In order to test our hypotheses regarding when a sequence belongs in a state or not we're going to do the most robust thing we can to ensure that our model is correct.
-Alongside any observed sequence for a given day, we'll also try to add new information to the history leading up to that day, as well as some one-day peeking into the future to make sure that we are certain that the state has a robust collection of sequences.
+In order to test our hypotheses whether or not a sequence belongs in a state, we will assume first that it exists in a state that is the most simple one.

+If we say that states are "sets of history" this means that, at its most basic, the most simple state is the "set with an empty history" because every history has the commonality of building on top of an empty history.

+> To throw in a little code, this might look a lot like `cons`ing on an empty list:
+>
+>     'a' : 'b' : []

+We’ll sit in this room and collect information about umbrellas, sunglasses, etc., until we have enough information that we can model some of these observed histories and 'guess' at what will happen next.

+For instance, given a 3-day sequence, we can look at all 2-day sequences and 'peek' at the third day to come up with some kind of probability that the third day will be something from our 'alphabet.'
+We can make future predictions based on this kind of modelling.

 By going through all sequences in varying lengths, we can attempt to reconstruct tables with information like "if X people bring umbrellas, then sunglasses, then